gituser549/Shannon-Fano/README.md

 # Shannon-Fano

 This repository contains my implementation of Shannon-Fano coding algorithms.
-All data structures and algirithms have been made by me, it was one of the goals when creating this project.
+All data structures and algirithms have been implemented by me, it was one of the goals when creating this project.
 STL and its features haven't been used at all.

-This is project is a console application which makes full-cycle (coding and decoding) text files.
+This is project is a console application which makes full-cycle (coding and decoding) coding text files.
 Works with .txt and .bin formats.

 **You can build this project using this command:** `make` when you are in the same directory as the project.